omnisoho/typescript-101/README.md

 ### Other types
 There are other types such as void, undefined, unknown, null, never
-An in-depth documentation of the types can be referenced at https://www.typescriptlang.org/docs/handbook/2/everyday-types.html
+An in-depth documentation of the types can be referenced at [offical website] (https://www.typescriptlang.org/docs/handbook/2/everyday-types.html)

 <br/>

 ## OOP Features
-Custom types can be defined to meet your own needs via OOP features like interfaces and classes
+Custom types can be defined to meet your own needs via OOP features like interfaces and classes.
-The variables of these types are also type checked
+The variables of these types are also type checked.

 ### Interface
 ```javascript